commit-live-students/fsdse-intro-techbasics/README.md

 Do you approve the license terms? [yes|no]
 ```
-* As long as you agree, type yes
-* At this point, you’ll be prompted to choose the location of the installation.
+* As long as you agree, type yes.
+At this point, you’ll be prompted to choose the location of the installation.
 You can press ENTER to accept the default location, or specify a different location to modify it
 ```
 output